documentationfor yFiles for HTML 3.0.0.1

 Enables or disables duplicating items.

-The GraphClipboard class offers another option:
+The GraphClipboard class offers further options:

 GraphClipboard.copyItems